derRiesenOtter/bachelor/docs/thesis/methods.typ

 was also evaluated with the models trained on the PPMC-lab dataset and The negative PPMC-lab test data set, to see if the results differ.

-As the catGranule 2.0 dataset does not differ between @idr proteins and non-@idr proteins both in training and testing, a modified version of the final non-@idr model was used for its evaluation.
-In this modified version the split of @idr and non-@idr proteins was skipped.
+As the catGranule 2.0 dataset as well as the results in its paper do not differ between @idr proteins and non-@idr proteins both in training and testing, a modified version of the final non-@idr model was used for its evaluation.
+In this modified version the split of @idr and non-@idr proteins was removed.

 ==== Visualization of Input Features